stm32-rs/stm32-eth/README.md

 ```bash
 DEFMT_LOG=info PROBE_RUN_CHIP=<probe-run chip> cargo run --release --example <example> --features <MCU feature>,<additional required features> --target <MCU compilation target>
 ```

+Additionally, if the board you're developing for has a High Speed External oscillator connected to the correct pins, the HSE configuration can be activated by setting the `EXAMPLE_HSE` environment variable to one of `oscillator` or `bypass` when executing the run command.

 For example, if we wish to run the `rtic-echo` example on an `STM32F107RCT6`, we should run the following command: